How to Collect a Urine Sample for Your Drug Screening

 9. Wash your hands with soap and water for at least 20 seconds.

-Commonly Prescribed Opioid Medications
+Commonly Prescribed Opioid Medicine

-oxycodone (Percocet, Oxycontin®) hydromorphone (Dilaudid®) tramadol (Ultram®)
+oxycodone (Percocet, Oxycontin®)hydromorphone (Dilaudid®)tramadol (Ultram®)

-fentanyl (Duragesic®) methadone oxymorphone (Opana®)
+fentanyl (Duragesic®)methadoneoxymorphone (Opana®)

 Last Updated